BogushAleksandr/RestAppHotelbooking/README.md

 8. View all bookings for the hotel - "http://localhost:8080/findallBooking"

-unit tests:
+Unit tests:
-1) Positive and Negative test to "List of available rooms".
+1) Positive and Negative test to "View List of available rooms".
 2) Positive and Negative test to "Create user".
+3) Positive and Negative test to "View rooms filtered by category".